Research Activities

 Research Grants

 The Edward Corbould Research Fund (ECRF) of the Astronomical Association of Queensland (AAQ) was established in 1987 with a grant of $50,000 from Edward Corbould, a property developer in the Queensland Sunshine Coast area.
+The purpose of this fund is to support research projects by amateur astronomers, rather than simple data gathering.
+Grants, provided from the investment income of the fund, are offered at intervals that maintain the value of the principal.

 Awards